Jesse Kanda

-Jesse Kanda (born June 23, 1987) is an artist, animator and musician based in London.
-He was born in Japan and raised in Canada.
-Besides his solo career as an artist and musician, he is also well known for his collaborations with musicians including Arca, FKA Twigs and Björk as well as providing visuals for fashion label Hood By Air.
+Jesse Kanda (born June 23, 1987), also known by his stage name Doon Kanda, is an artist, animator and musician based in London.
+Besides his solo career, he has collaborated with musicians including Arca, FKA Twigs and Björk.

-Background
+Early life

-Jesse Kanda partly grew up in Japan.
-Since age 13, Kanda has shared his work online with the advent of artistic social networks deviantArt.com and mp3.com in the early 2000s.
-Today he continues to do so, now expanding into exhibitions and live shows.
-He is known for his collaborations with musician Arca who he met "on a DeviantArt forum when Kanda was 15 and Arca was 13."
+Kanda was born and partly grew up in Japan and raised in Canada.
+Since age 13, he has shared his work online with the advent of artistic social networks deviantArt.com and mp3.com in the early 2000s.
+He met musician Arca "on a DeviantArt forum when Kanda was 15 and Arca was 13."